lucy-mahlmann/Memory-Manager/README.md

 * Mallocs an allocated block for the given size bytes within the heap region
 * Implements first fit allocation and splits allocated blocks to reduce internal fragmentation
-* Frees block associated with the given pointer
+* Frees allocated blocks within the heap and adds them back to the free list
 * Coalesces contiguous free blocks in the free list to reduce external fragmentation

 <!-- STRUCTURE -->
 ## Structure

-The blocks in memory that are managed by the heap are represented as a memory_block_struct
+The blocks in memory that are managed by the heap are represented as a memory_block_struct:

 ```
 typedef struct memory_block_struct {